orionsView/Image-Scanner/README.md

 Screenshot shows example of ISO being displayed.
 Number of photos taken at each ISO level is displayed as well as mean, mode and standard deviation.
 Number labels for each line can be toggled on and off.

 ![screenshot of ISO displayed](https://github.com/orionsView/Image-Scanner/blob/main/project%20screen%20shot.PNG)

+To use for your own images:
+1) use exiftool to extract Shutter Speed, Aperature, ISO and Focal Length from images
+2) replace data2024.txt withthat data
+3) ensure all filles in same directory
+4) run ImageScannerInterface.java